-The spatial location of all target bird species flight records for the site, for all four Site Visits, can be seen below in Figure 6.
+The spatial location of all target bird species flight records for the site, for the full year of pre-construction monitoring, can be seen below in Figure 6.

 The flight path data for regionally Red Listed bird species only is presented in Figure 7, in order to eliminate the clutter created by more common species.